JohnBlue-git/Container-Port-Problem/README.md

 # Container-Port-Problem
 This is an example code utilizing pthread to simulate Container Port Problem, in which the routes of the containers(the ships) are represented as the threads to be run.

 In the function "ship_thread", three stages will be processed in sequece.
-They are loading, shipping, and unloading threads.
+They are in turn loading, shipping, and unloading threads.

 In the function "shipping_thread", a period of time sleep will be lauched to represent shipping period.